avalanche-tm/flutter-tv-shows/README.md

 # flutter_tv_shows

-## Demo project trying to demonstrate usage of the following:
+## Demo project demonstrating usage of the following:

 - state management with Riverpod
 - use of union classes and Freezed